d-jo/cycle/README.md

 The Ethereum Smart Contract is designed to work as a decentralized job manager and track the balances of users.
 Cycle SHOULD meet [ERC20 Token standards](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) for all releases.

 #### Internals
 For job distribution, Cycle uses a FIFO queue that feeds into a pool of active jobs.
 Active jobs are distributed randomly as miners query for work.
 A job's lifetime ends after it has had 10 solutions submitted to it.
 After the last solution is submitted, a consensus is found to verify that the job was actually completed.
 All miners who arrive at the correct consesus recieve Cycle.
+The job is then removed form the active job pool and replaced by the next job in the queue.

 ### Cycle Miner Software
 The Cycle Miner Software is used by miners to retrieve work from the smart contract.